DeltaCircuit/react-media-recorder/README.md

 #### screen

 A `boolean` value.
 Lets you to record your current screen.
 Not all browsers would support this.
 Please [check here](https://caniuse.com/#search=getDisplayMedia) for the availability.
+Please note that at the moment, the MediaRecorder won't record two alike streams at a time, if you provide both `screen` and `video` prop, the **screen capturing will take precedence** than the video capturing.
+But, you can provide the `video` prop (_as the MediaTrackConstraints_) which will then utilized by screen capture (for example, `height`, `width` etc..)

 #### video